hpe-dev-incubator/hpe-dev-portal/content/blog/federating-spire-on-hpe-greenlake-for-private-cloud-enterprise.md

 spire-server-574474c7dc-2bfcx   	 2/2        Running     0              24h
 ```

 # Step 2.
-Installing Istio:
+Installing Istio

 On each of your Kubernetes clusters, install Istio and patch Istio ingress gateway.
 Istio can detect the existence of a UNIX Domain Socket that implements the Envoy SDS API on a defined socket path, allowing Envoy to communicate and fetch identities directly from it.
 SPIRE can be configured for Istio workloads through an integration with Envoy’s SDS API.

-## 2.1 Download the latest release:
+## 2.1 Download the latest release

-You can download the latest release using the official Istio repository or just copy the following command, which would do the same for you.
+You can download the latest release using the official Istio repository or just copy the following command, which would do the same thing for you.

 ```shellsession
 curl -L https://istio.io/downloadIstio | sh -
 ```

-Change to the Istio directory (cd command), and set the path by command:
+Change to the Istio directory (cd command), and set the path by using this command:

 ```shellsession
 cd istio-1.17.1
 export PATH=$PWD/bin:$PATH
 ```

-## 2.2 I﻿nstall Istio with custom patch:
+## 2.2 I﻿nstall Istio with custom patch

 Install Istio with custom patches for the Ingress-gateway as well as for Istio-proxy.